CLOSED CHURCHES WITHIN THE

 east on Ghent Hill Road 3 miles to Sportsman Road.
 Go 2 miles north on Sportsman Road to the

-second crossroad (the first “crossroad” is actually a slight jog to the
+second crossroad (the first “crossroad” is actually a

-Trinket.
-Payne Road goes to the
+is known as Trinket.
+Payne Road goes to

-Hall Road (aka Snyder Road).
-Turn west
+Grange Hall Road (aka Snyder Road).
+Turn

-onto Grange Hall Road and go 100 yards.
+west onto Grange Hall Road and go 100 yards.

 The church is on the right.